Introduction to Speech to Text

 Speech to text is a powerful technology that will soon be ubiquitous.
 Its reasonably straightforward usability in conjunction with Python (one of the most popular programming languages in the world) makes creating its applications easier.
 As we make strides in this field, we are paving the path to a world where access to the digital world is not just fingertipped away but also a spoken word.

-If you are interested to know more about natural language processing, check out our PG Diploma in Machine Learning and AI program which is designed for working professionals and more than 450 hours of rigorous training.
+If you are interested to know more about natural language processing, check out our Executive PG in Machine Learning and AI program which is designed for working professionals and more than 450 hours of rigorous training.

 If you are curious to learn about data science, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.